Blue Origin announces replacement for Pete Davidson on next space tourism mission – KION546

 Jeff Bezos’ space company, Blue Origin, said it will replace Saturday Night Live star Pete Davidson with a long-time employee on the company’s next supersonic jaunt to the edge of space.

-The company announced Monday it will replace Davidson with its chief architect of its suborbital rocket, Gary Lei.
+The company announced Monday it will replace Davidson with its chief architect of its suborbital rocket, Gary Lai.

 Davidson, who has become a pillar of entertainment intrigue amid his relationship with Kim Kardashian and feud with Kanye West, had been slated to fly as an invited guest alongside five paying customers aboard Blue Origin’s New Shepard rocket.
 But when Blue Origin announced last week that it had to delay that flight — from March 23 to March 29 — for additional ground tests on the rocket, the company also announced Davidson could no longer join the mission.

-Note: Correction: This article has been updated to reflect the correct spelling of Gary Lai’s name.